connexcs/docs/circuit-test.md

 8. Enter the per month sell Cost

-9. Enter the Max duration, the default value is 3600 Sec & click Save
+9. Enter the Max duration, the default value is 3600 seconds & click Save

 ![alt text][circuit-test-3]